shervin-ghajar/react-native-stylewind/README.md

 ### Using `styles` Function

-The `styles` function allows developers to apply utility classes easily.
+The `styles` function allows developers to apply utility styles easily.
 If a color-based utility class does not specify a Dark or Light mode variant, `styles` will automatically pick the appropriate color based on the current theme `mode`.

 ```tsx
 <View style={styles(['bgPrimary'])}> // if mode is `light`, `bgPrimary` will return `bgPrimaryLight` color